Successful Self published Authors

 Christopher Paolini’s world famous Inheritance trilogy took time to acquire the fame it has today.
 The first book Eragon was self-published by his parents who owned a small press, and after its initial success, the book fell into the hands of Carl Hiaasen who got it republished by his publisher Knopf.
 Later, not only the book, but also the movie made out of it turned out to be grand success.

-These tales of rags to riches in the world of art, clearly suggests that rejection is not the end of the road.
+These successful self published authors tales of rags to riches in the world of writing, clearly suggests that rejection is not the end of the road.
 The only way to make your skills visible to the world is to get your words published.
 History tells us that rejection from traditional publishers never means that the work lacks potential.
 Hence, the only mantra to get to the top is to have faith in one’s own ability and get the works self-published, where no single author will ever go unnoticed and all the work, irrespective of their genres or content, will get equal and unbiased attention.

 To read interesting blogs about books and authors click here